Resistance-Lab/resistancelab_site/about-us/index.md

 Member organisations include Geeks for Social Change, Kids of Colour, Northern Police Monitoring Project (NPMP), Race, Roots & Resistance (R3), The African Pot Project, and Sites of Resistance.

-Please get in touch with us if your group is interested in becoming a member organisation, or if you'd like to work with us on a project.

 [Contact us](/contact){:.btn}